 As described in Note 11, on May 13, 2021, the Company closed a US\$6.0 million secured convertible debenture (the "Debenture") with Hepalink.
-The Debenture bears interest at 10% per annum, payable on the May 13, 2023 maturity date.
-Subsequent to December 31, 2022, the Debenture was further amended to extend the maturity date to May 13, 2024, and to increase the interest rate to 12% per annum effective May 14, 2023.
+The Debenture bears interest at 12% per annum and is payable on the May 13, 2024 maturity date.
 Hepalink may elect to convert the principal amount of the Debentures and accrued and unpaid interest thereon into common shares of the Company at a conversion price equal to the lesser of CAD\$0.93 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 The Company granted Hepalink a security interest in all of its assets, including its patents and other intellectual property, as security for its obligations under the Debenture.